Dysembryoplastic neuroepithelial tumour

 Dysembryoplastic neuroepithelial tumour (DNT, DNET) is a type of brain tumor.
 Most commonly found in the temporal lobe, DNTs have been classified as benign tumours.
 These are glioneuronal tumours comprising both glial and neuron cells and often have ties to focal cortical dysplasia.

 Varying subclasses of DNTs have been presently identified, with dispute existing in the field on how to properly group these classes.
 The identification of possible genetic markers to these tumours is currently underway.
 With DNTs often causing epileptic seizures, surgical removal is a common treatment, providing high rates of success.

 Signs and symptoms

 Seizures and epilepsy are the strongest ties to dysembryoplastic neuroepithelial tumours.
 The most common symptom of DNTs are complex partial seizures.
 Simple DNTs more frequently manifest generalized seizures.
 In children, DNTs are considered to be the second leading cause of epilepsy.
 A headache is another common symptom.
 Diplopia may also be a result of a DNT.
-Other neurological impairments besides seizures are not common.Before triggering seizures, the tumor presents with other symptoms:
+Other neurological impairments besides seizures are not common.